 Faculty of Law

-A recipient of a Killam Annual Professorship in 2012, and the Martha Cook Piper Research Prize in 2007, and a W.M.
+A recipient of a Killam Annual Professorship in 2012 and the Martha Cook Piper Research Prize in 2007, and a W.M.
 Tapp Studentship in Law for her studies at Cambridge, Professor Harrington combines an academic career with practical application.
-From 2006-2008, she served as the Academic-in-Residence with the legal affairs bureau of Canada’s Department of Foreign Affairs and International Trade (2006-2008).
-In this role, she provided advice on matters of international law and she represented Canada at the United Nations and the Organization of American States, and at meetings of the Assembly of States Parties to the Rome Statute of the International Criminal Court.
+From 2006-2008, she served as the Scholar-in-Residence with the Legal Affairs Bureau of Canada’s then Department of Foreign Affairs and International Trade (now the Department of Foreign Affairs, Trade and Development).
+Experienced in the negotiation of new international texts, she has represented Canada at the United Nations, the Organization of American States, and the Assembly of States Parties to the Rome Statute of the International Criminal Court.
 She has also been involved in cases before the UN Human Rights Committee and the Inter-American Commission on Human Rights.

-Prior to becoming an academic, Professor Harrington served as the legal officer to a prominent member of the British House of Lords from 1998-1999, focusing on matters of constitutional reform during the first term of the Blair Administration, including the enactment of Britain’s first modern bill of rights, the Human Rights Act, devolution and the creation of the Scottish Parliament, and the implementation of the Northern Ireland peace agreement.
+Prior to becoming a law professor, Professor Harrington served as the legal officer to a member of the British House of Lords, focusing on matters of constitutional reform during the first term of the Blair Administration, including the enactment of Britain’s first modern bill of rights, the Human Rights Act; devolution and the creation of the Scottish Parliament; and the implementation of the Northern Ireland peace agreement.

-Visiting professorships have taken her to Australia, the United Kingdom, and Japan, as well as the Caribbean and South America, and her consultancy experience includes work with the British Council, the Judicial Studies Board of England and Wales, and the United Nations Development Programme (UNDP).
+Visiting professorships have taken her to Australia and Japan, as well as the Caribbean and South America, and her consultancy experience includes work with the Canadian Human Rights Commission, the Judicial Studies Board of England and Wales (now the Judicial College), and the United Nations Development Programme (UNDP).
 She was called to the Bar of British Columbia in 1995 and the Bar of Ontario in 2002.

 For a complete CV, including a listing of publications, please click here